Working in the US

 - Currency: American dollar ($)

 - Laws and customs: freedom is one of the cornerstones of American culture.
-The Constitution limits the influence the government has on the personal lives of its citizens.
+The US Constitution limits the influence the government has on the personal lives of its citizens.
 Organisations in the US are also allowed greater flexibility to hire and fire employees and employment law is much less restrictive than in Europe, which can mean less job security.
 Each individual state has its own laws on issues such as speed limits, but it is illegal across the nation for those under 21 years of age to purchase and/or consume alcohol.

 - Emergency numbers: 911 for medical, fire or crime emergencies.